wojteklu/depcheck/README.md

 ## Contributing

 I’d love to see your ideas for improving this library!
 The best way to contribute is by submitting a pull request.
-I’ll do our best to respond to your patch as soon as possible.
+I’ll do my best to respond to your patch as soon as possible.
 You can also submit a [new GitHub issue](https://github.com/wojteklu/depcheck/issues/new) if you find bugs or have questions.

 ## License